wcjohnchen/capstoneProject3/README.md

 ## Acknowledgements

 I would like to thank L Belenky, S English, K Boerstler, and J Hall for their helpful discussion.

+## Sources

+The data was published by the Bureau of Transportation Statistics of the US Department of Transporation, and is available at: https://www.kaggle.com/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018.